WordPress/gutenberg/packages/block-editor/src/components/dimension-control/README.md

 * **Default:** `undefined`
 * **Required:** Yes
 * **Arguments:**:
-  - `dimensionSize` - the Block attribute to be updated
   - `size` - a string representing the selected size (eg: `medium`)

 A callback which is triggered when a spacing size value changes (is selected/clicked).